BYLAWS OF

 Miscellaneous

 Section 1.
 Contracts.
-The Board of Governors may authorize any Officer or Officers, agent or agents, to enter into a contract or execute and deliver any instrument in the name of and on behalf of the College, and such authority may be general or confined to specific instances.
+The Board may authorize any Officer or Officers, agent or agents, to enter into a contract or execute and deliver any instrument in the name of and on behalf of the College, and such authority may be general or confined to specific instances.

 Section 4.
 Deposits.
-All funds of the College not otherwise employed shall be deposited from time to time to the credit of the College in such banks, trust companies or other depositories as the Board of Governors may select.
+All funds of the College not otherwise employed shall be deposited from time to time to the credit of the College in such banks, trust companies or other depositories as the Board may select.

 Section 5.
 Proxies with Respect to Securities of Other Corporations.
-Unless otherwise provided by resolution adopted by the Board of Governors, the President or a Vice President or their agent or agents shall have the right to exercise in the name and on behalf of the College the powers and rights which the College may have as the holder of stock or other securities in any other corporation to vote or consent with respect to such stock or other securities, and the President or any Vice President may instruct the person or persons so appointed as to the manner of exercising such powers and rights The President or Vice President may execute or cause to be executed in the name and on behalf of the College and under its corporate seal, or otherwise, all such written proxies, powers of attorney or other written instruments as such person may deem necessary in order that the College may exercise such powers and rights.
+Unless otherwise provided by resolution adopted by the Board, the President or a Vice President or their agent or agents shall have the right to exercise in the name and on behalf of the College the powers and rights which the College may have as the holder of stock or other securities in any other corporation to vote or consent with respect to such stock or other securities, and the President or any Vice President may instruct the person or persons so appointed as to the manner of exercising such powers and rights The President or Vice President may execute or cause to be executed in the name and on behalf of the College and under its corporate seal, or otherwise, all such written proxies, powers of attorney or other written instruments as such person may deem necessary in order that the College may exercise such powers and rights.

 Section 7.
 Books and Records.
-The College shall keep at its office correct and complete books and records of account, the activities and transactions of the College, minutes of proceedings of the Board of Governors and any committee of the College, and a current list of the fellows, governors, and officers of the College and their addresses.
-Any of the books, minutes, and records of the College may be in written form or in any other form capable of being reproduced.
+The College shall keep at its office correct and complete books and records of account, the activities and transactions of the College, minutes of proceedings of the Board and any committee of the College, and a current list of the fellows, governors, and officers of the College and their addresses.
+Any of the books, minutes and records of the College may be in written form or in any other form capable of being reproduced.

 Section 8.
-Indemnification and Insurance.
+Indemnification, Insurance and Policies.
 The College may indemnify any governor, officer, employee or agent, any former officer, employee or agent, any person who may have served at its request as a director, officer, employee or agent of another corporation, partnership, joint venture, trust or other enterprise, whether for profit or not for profit, against expenses (including attorneys’ fees), judgments, fines and amounts paid in settlement, actually and reasonably incurred by him or her in connection with any threatened, pending or completed action, suit or proceeding whether civil, criminal, administrative, or investigative (other than an action by or in the right of College), to which he or she may be or is made a party by reason of being or having been such director, officer, employee or agent if he or she acted in good faith and in a manner he reasonably believed to be in or not opposed to the best interests of the College and, with respect to any criminal action or proceeding, had no reasonable cause to believe his conduct was unlawful.
 However, there shall be no indemnification in respect of any claim, issue or matter as to which he shall have been adjudged to be liable to the College unless and only to the extent that the Court of Chancery or the court in which such action or suit was brought shall determine upon application that, despite the adjudication of liability but in view of all the circumstances of the case, such person is fairly and reasonably entitled to indemnity for such expenses which the Court of Chancery or such other court shall deem proper.

-Any indemnification (unless ordered by a court) shall be made by the College only as authorized in the specific case upon a determination that indemnification of the governor, officer, employee or agent is proper in the circumstances because he has met the applicable standard of conduct set forth in title 8, § 145 (a) and (b) of the Tennessee General Corporation Law.
+Any indemnification (unless ordered by a court) shall be made by the College only as authorized in the specific case upon a determination that indemnification of the governor, officer, employee, or agent is proper in the circumstances because he has met the applicable standard of conduct set forth in title 8, § 145 (a) and (b) of the Tennessee General Corporation Law.
 Such determination shall be made (1) by a majority vote of the governors who are not parties to such action, suit or proceeding, even though less than a quorum, or (2) if there are no such governors so direct, by independent legal counsel in a written opinion or (3) by the Fellows.

 The provisions of this Section shall be applicable to claims, actions, suits, or proceedings made or commenced after the adoption hereof, whether arising from acts or omissions occurring before or after adoption hereof.

-The indemnification and advancement of expenses provided by this Section shall not be deemed exclusive of any other rights to which such governor, officer, employee, or agent may be entitled under any statute, Bylaw, agreement, the vote of the disinterested Fellows or governors, or otherwise, and shall not restrict the power of the College to make any indemnification permitted by law.
+The indemnification and advancement of expenses provided by this Section shall not be deemed exclusive of any other rights to which such governor, officer, employee, or agent may be entitled under any statute, Bylaw, agreement, vote of the disinterested Fellows or governors or otherwise, and shall not restrict the power of the College to make any indemnification permitted by law.

-The indemnification and advancement of expenses provided by this Section shall unless otherwise provided when authorized or ratified, continue as to a person who has ceased to be a governor, officer, employee, or agent and shall inure to the benefits of the heirs, executors, and administrators of such a person.
+The indemnification and advancement of expenses provided by this Section shall, unless otherwise provided when authorized or ratified, continue as to a person who has ceased to be a governor, officer, employee, or agent and shall inure to the benefits of the heirs, executors and administrators of such a person.

-The Board of Governors may authorize the purchase of insurance on behalf of any person who is or was a governor, officer, employee, or agent of the College, or who is or was serving at the request of the College as a governor, officer, employee or agent of another corporation, partnership, joint venture, trust or other enterprises against any liability asserted against or incurred by him in any such capacity, or which arises out of such person’s status as a governor, officer, employee, or agent whether or not the College would have the power to indemnify such person against that liability under the law.
+The Board may authorize the purchase of insurance on behalf of any person who is or was a governor, officer, employee, or agent of the College, or who is or was serving at the request of the College as a governor, officer, employee or agent of another corporation, partnership, joint venture, trust or other enterprise against any liability asserted against or incurred by him in any such capacity, or which arises out of such person’s status as a governor, officer, employee, or agent whether or not the College would have the power to indemnify such person against that liability under law.

 In no case, however, shall the College indemnify, reimburse, or insure any person for any taxes imposed on such individual under chapter 42 of the Internal Revenue Code of 1986, as now in effect or as may hereafter be amended (“the Code”).
 Further, if at any time the College is deemed to be a private foundation within the meaning of § 509 of the Code then, during such time, no payment shall be made under this Section if such payment would constitute an act of self-dealing or a taxable expenditure, as defined in § 494 1(d) or 4945(d), respectively, of the Code.